 Emerald Earrings are vetted and graded based on their color and clarity characteristics.
 Be sure to work with a jeweler that can give share information about the quality of the emerald before you make your purchase.
-If looking to buy natural emerald earrings, be sure to buy a pair that are only heat treated.
+If looking to buy natural emerald earrings, be sure to buy a pair that is only heat treated.
 Heat treating is a permanent treatment that enhances the color and clarity of the emeralds without introducing any foreign elements into the gemstone.
 Over 95% of natural emeralds are heat treated.
-Be sure to buy 14 karat or 18 karat gold or platinum as an earring setting metal.
+Be sure to buy 14 karats or 18 karats gold or platinum as an earring setting metal.
 These precious metals have great durability and beauty that lasts a lifetime.

 How to care for your emerald studs

-Whether it is your birth stone, a gift, or a heirloom your emerald stud earrings should last very long with proper care.
+Whether it is your birthstone, a gift, or an heirloom your emerald stud earrings should last very long with proper care.
 Cleaning with a soft cloth can get rid of dirt deposits, as emeralds are unable to withstand harsh chemicals.
 No extreme temperatures, as emeralds can be easily cracked if they are exposed to harsh temperatures.
 Store emerald earrings in a soft pouch or jewelry box and away from other jewelry to prevent scratching.
 Emeralds are expensive, so giving them special attention and cleaning regularly can keep them shiny and new.